openfluxcd/controller-manager/README.md

 ## Usage

-Currently, the function `InitServer` can be found under pkg/server/server.go.
+Currently, the function `InitServer` can be found under server/server.go.
 Starting this server with the correct values will initialize a file server that can be further used to serve content.

-The `pkg/storage` internals expose a storage service that can handle `Artifact` based behaviour such as
+The `storage` internals expose a storage service that can handle `Artifact` based behaviour such as
 - storing
 - garbage collection
 - storage locks